Saji Koduvath, Advocate, Kottayam.

 - Easement Simplified

 - What is Easement?
-Does Right of Easement Allow to ‘Enjoy’ After Making a Construction?
+Does Right of Easement Allow to ‘Enjoy’ Servient Land After Making Improvements Therein ?

 - Prescriptive Rights – Inchoate until the Title thereof is Upheld by a Competent Court